Surat Split: Background

 Moderates believed in the policy of settlement of minor issues with the government by deliberations.
-But the radicals believed in agitation, strikes, and boycotts.
-Nationalists led by Lokmanya Tilak agitated against the Moderates.
-The split between these two sections became visible at the end of Congress' Banaras Session (1905).
-Lokmanya Tilak and his followers held a separate conference and formed the Extremist Party.
-However they decided to work as a part of the INC. The difference between moderates and extremists widened in Congress' Calcutta Session of (1906) and attempts were made to select one of them as the president.
-The moderates opposed the resolutions on Swaraj, Swadeshi, Boycott of foreign goods, and National Education and requested to withdraw from the policy laid down in the Calcutta session.
+Radicals resorted to agitation, strikes, and boycotts.
+Nationalists led by Tilak agitated against the Moderates.
+The split became visible at the end of Congress' Banaras Session (1905).
+Tilak and his followers held a separate conference and formed the Extremist Party.
+However they decided to work as a part of the INC. The split widened in Congress' Calcutta Session of (1906) and attempts were made to select one of them as the president.
+Moderates opposed the resolutions on Swaraj, Swadeshi, boycott of foreign goods, and national education and requested to withdraw from the policy laid down in the Calcutta session.
 But the extremists were not ready to do so.

-In Surat Session (1907), The Radicals or Extremists wanted Lala Lajpat Rai or Tilak as a presidential candidate, and Moderates supported Rash Behari Ghosh to be the President.
-But Lala Lajpat Rai stepped down and Rash Behari Ghosh became the President.
-The colonial authorities immediately clamped down on the extremists and their newspapers were suppressed.
-Lokmanya Tilak, their main leader, was imprisoned in Mandalay (present-day Myanmar) for six years.
+In Surat Session (1907), the Radicals wanted Lala Lajpat Rai or Tilak as a presidential candidate, while Moderates supported Rash Behari Ghosh.
+Lala Lajpat Rai withdrew and Rash Behari Ghosh became president.
+The colonial authorities immediately clamped down on the Radicals and their newspapers were suppressed.
+Tilak was imprisoned in Mandalay (present-day Myanmar) for six years.